 If you want to buy a house but don’t have a lot of money saved up, you will end up having to pay something called private mortgage insurance (PMI).

-The solution here is to only buy a house when you are able to put a 20% down payment.
+The solution here is only to buy a house when you can put a 20% down payment.
 By doing so, not only will you enjoy a lower monthly mortgage payment, but you won’t have to pay PMI.

 - 5. You Bought A House That Was Too Big